KamilMoczydlowski/KamilMoczydlowski/README.md

 - 👀 I’m interested in learning something new.
 - 🌱 I’m currently learning how to become Front-End Engineer.
 - 💞️ I’m looking to collaborate on my future projects.
-- 📫 How to reach me kamil.moczydlowski@icloud.com
+- 📫 How to reach me: kamil.moczydlowski@icloud.com

 <!---
 KamilMoczydlowski/KamilMoczydlowski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.